muziejus/javascripting-english-major/_chapters/environment.md

-In addition to being a user-friendlier face for the Git software, GitHub also includes features that expand what Git offers, such as built in discussion boards where users can discuss issues.
+In addition to being a user-friendlier face for the Git software, GitHub also includes features that expand what Git offers, such as built in discussion boards where users can discuss problems.
 We won’t be using that functionality in this class, but that should stand in to remind you that *things on GitHub are public by default*.
 Keep this in mind when you’re typing commit messages or working on your project: it’s all visible to anyone who has a look at your